wp-plugins/rootspersona/readme.txt

 1. 1st half of main Persona page
 2. 2nd half of main Persona page
-3. Page for uploading a GEDCOM file
-4. Page for adding pages after a GEDCOM upload
-5. Page for editing a Persona page

 == Changelog ==

 = 1.5.1 =
 * a few more checks intehvalidation utilities
 * confirmation box before deleting pages